WRAPTORHelp & Docs

 You can record payments two ways:

 • Automatically, when a customer pays online through their pay link.
-Wraptor records a Stripe payment and marks the invoice paid for you.
+Wraptor records the Stripe payment and updates the invoice for you.

 Partial payments are fully supported.
-If a customer pays a deposit, the invoice moves to Partial and shows the remaining balance.
-Once the balance reaches zero, it flips to Paid.
+Invoices can be split into a deposit and a balance charge, so a customer pays the deposit first and the balance later.
+As payments land, the invoice moves to Partial and shows the remaining balance; once the balance reaches zero, it flips to Paid.

 Screens & navigation

-Invoices tab (Billing → Invoices, /billing?tab=invoices) The Billing page is a tabbed screen with three tabs: Quotes (see Quotes), Invoices, and Pricing (see Settings).
-The Invoices tab lists every invoice for the shop, newest first.
-Each row shows the invoice number, the job, the customer, a status badge, the total, the amount paid, and the due date.
+Invoices & Payments tab (/billing?tab=invoices) Lists every invoice for the shop, newest first.
+Each row shows the invoice number, the job, the customer, a status badge, the total, the amount paid, the balance, and the due date.
 Clicking a row takes you to that invoice's job.

 Invoice panel (inside the job) Most day-to-day invoice work happens on the job itself.
 Open a job, go to its Quotes & Invoices area, and you'll find each invoice as a card showing: